gosharub10/minigrep/README.md

-This is a simple cli application that searches for a substring in a file and outputs it to another file or console First of all you need to write in conosle
+This is a simple cli application that searches for a substring in a file and outputs it to another file or console \n First of all you need to write in conosle
 ****cargo run -- text sapmle.txt****